1 9 9 3 – 1 9 9 8 (USA)

 145 x 47 minute episodes

-In the late 1860s in Colorado Springs, female physician Dr Michaela Quinn (“Dr Mike”) set up her medical practice, and also became the guardian for three children – Matthew, Colleen and Brian Cooper – after their mother, Charlotte (who was one of her patients) died from a rattlesnake bite.
+In the late 1860s in Colorado Springs, female physician Dr Michaela Quinn (“Dr Mike”) set up her medical practice, and also became the guardian for three children – Matthew, Colleen and Brian Cooper – after their mother, Charlotte Cooper died from a rattlesnake bite.

-Quinn (Jane Seymour) first rented a house – for $1 a month – from handsome widowed woodsman Byron Sully (Joe Lando) – then she married him, and they had their own child.
+Quinn (Jane Seymour) first rented a log cabin – for $1 a month – from handsome widowed woodsman Byron Sully (Joe Lando) who was afraid of horses and had a wolf (who he called ‘Boy’) as a best friend.
+‘Dr Mike’ eventually married Sully, and they had their own child.

 The Indians think Michaela is “a crazy white woman” because “only white men make medicine”.
 When she helps the Cheyenne chief (who has a bullet wound), he gives her the Indian name ‘Medicine Woman’.
 Sully later makes a shingle for Michaela to hang on her cabin which reads ‘Dr Michaela Quinn MD – Medicine Woman’.